DataDog/documentation/content/en/database_monitoring/setup_mongodb/selfhosted.md

 #### Install the beta version of the Datadog Agent

 The Database Monitoring feature for MongoDB is available in the beta version of the Datadog Agent.
-To install the beta version of the Datadog Agent, follow the instructions for your environment:
+To install the beta version of the Datadog Agent, follow the instructions for your environment.
+A [Datadog API key][1] is required.

 {{< tabs >}}
 {{% tab "Linux Host" %}}